python/mypy/docs/source/more_types.rst

 :py:class:`~typing.NewType` accepts exactly two arguments.
 The first argument must be a string literal containing the name of the new type and must equal the name of the variable to which the new type is assigned.
-The second argument must be a properly subclassable class, i.e., not a type construct like :py:data:`~typing.Union`, etc.
+The second argument must be a properly subclassable class, i.e., not a type construct like a union type, etc.

 The callable returned by :py:class:`~typing.NewType` accepts only one argument; this is equivalent to supporting only one constructor accepting an instance of the base class (see above).